Vitamin B complex - detailed information

 Recommended daily dose: 6 mg

-Contained in 100 grams: Offal (3 – 8 mg), peanuts (2.9 mg), porcini mushrooms (2.7 mg), mushrooms (2.1 mg), peas (2.0 mg), rice (1.7 mg), lentils or eggs (1.6 mg), raw broccoli (1.3), wholemeal flour (1.1 mg), avocados (1.1 mg), Camembert (0.9 mg), walnuts (0.8 mg), almonds (0.5 mg)
+Contained in 100 grams: Offal (3-8 mg), peanuts (2.9 mg), porcini mushrooms (2.7 mg), mushrooms (2.1 mg), peas (2.0 mg), rice (1.7 mg), lentils or eggs (1.6 mg), raw broccoli (1.3 mg), wholemeal flour (1.1 mg), avocados (1.1 mg), Camembert (0.9 mg), walnuts (0.8 mg), almonds (0.5 mg)

 Vitamin B6 (pyridoxine)

-Recommended daily dose: 1.2 – 1.8 mg (The requirement increases
+Recommended daily dose: 1.2 – 1.8 mg (requirements increase)

-Contained in 100 grams: beef liver (0.9 mg), yeast (0.7 mg), lentils, chickpeas, avocado, chicken, pork or beef fillet or wheat germ or bran (approx. 0.5 mg), nuts (0.2 - 0.8 mg), whole grain products, garlic or bananas (approx. 0.4 mg), Brussels sprouts or potatoes (approx. 0.3 mg), Camembert or lamb's lettuce (0.25 mg)
+Contained in 100 grams: Beef liver (0.9 mg), yeast (0.7 mg), lentils, chickpeas, avocado, chicken, pork or beef fillet, or wheat germ or bran (approx. 0.5 mg), nuts (0.2 – 0.8 mg), whole grain products, garlic or bananas (approx. 0.4 mg), Brussels sprouts or potatoes (approx. 0.3 mg), Camembert or lamb's lettuce (0.25 mg)

 Vitamin B7 (biotin)